Pavlo-0/UiRealTimeCommunicator/README.md

 import { uiRtc } from "./communication/contract.ts";

 await uiRtc.initAsync({
-  serverUrl: "http://localhost:5064/", // Your server URL
+  serverUrl: "http://localhost:5064/", // Base URL of the server
-  activeHubs: "All", // Specify which hubs to subscribe to });
+  activeHubs: "All", // "All" or a list of hub names });
 ```